Gordon Davis: Career

-Government and Public service
+Government and public service

-Beginning in the reform administration of New York Mayor John V. Lindsay in 1967, Davis's public service has spanned more than four decades, during which time he was a City official appointed by or an advisor to New York Mayors John V. Lindsay, Edward I. Koch, David Dinkins, and Michael Bloomberg.
-He was a special assistant to Mayor Lindsay and secretary of the Mayor's Cabinet.
+Beginning in the reform administration of New York Mayor John V. Lindsay in 1967, Davis was a special assistant to Lindsay and secretary of the Mayor's Cabinet.
 In 1973 Lindsay appointed Davis to be a commissioner of the seven-member New York City Planning Commission (during his city planning service Davis was affiliated with the law firm of Poletti Friedan Praskher Feldman).
 In January 1978 he was appointed by Mayor Edward Koch as Commissioner of Parks and Recreation.
-As Parks Commissioner from 1978 to spring 1983, Davis was widely credited with reviving and restoring New York's parks after the City's fiscal collapse, and is considered the most successful New York City parks commissioner since the Robert Moses era.
+As Parks Commissioner from 1978 to spring 1983, Davis was widely credited with reviving and restoring New York's parks after the city's fiscal collapse, and is considered the most successful New York City parks commissioner since the Robert Moses era.

-His many innovations as Parks Commissioner included the urban park rangers, borough decentralization, privatization of the city's 13 golf courses, the revival of Bryant Park through the Bryant Park Restoration Corporation, establishment of the Prospect Park administrator's office, and the founding of the Central Park Conservancy.
+Davis' innovations as Parks Commissioner included the urban park rangers, borough decentralization, privatization of the city's 13 golf courses, the revival of Bryant Park through the Bryant Park Restoration Corporation, establishment of the Prospect Park administrator's office, and the founding of the Central Park Conservancy.
 Davis was recognized in 2020 by the New York Landmarks Conservancy as a Living Landmark for his outstanding contributions to the city.

-Following the Koch administration, Davis was a key member of Mayor David Dinkins' transition committee and later served as chair of Mayor Michael Bloomberg's 2001-2002 criminal justice transition committee.
+Following the Koch administration, Davis was a member of Mayor David Dinkins' transition committee and later served as chair of Mayor Michael Bloomberg's 2001-2002 criminal justice transition committee.